LocomotiveHorns.info - Tyfon

 Chime-Tone

 When AirChime entered the chime horn market in 1949 with its H6 and H5, Leslie was eager to jump on board as well.
-In 1950, Leslie offered eight chime horns using their Tyfon series horns.
-These were called "Chime-Tone", and could be ordered as a complete horn, or as a kit used to convert an existing "honker".
+In 1950, Leslie offered eight chime horns, each built using combinations of their Tyfon series horns, bolted to a common manifold.
+These were called "Chime-Tone" horns, and could be ordered as a complete horn, or as a kit used to convert an existing "honker".
 The configurations were achieved by grouping three, four, or five Tyfon horns together in various configurations.
 Most Chime-Tone Tyfons were based around A-125s of varying pitches.
 Two examples are the A-125-3E and A-125-5A, a three and five-chime horn consisting of various A-125s.
 A few models included A-200s as well.
 The A-125-200-5B consisted of four A-125s and an A-200-156, and the A-125-200-5C had four A-125s and an A-200-233.

-No 5-note Chime-Tone horns were ever produced (only blue-printed).
-This was confirmed with some Leslie sales reps who were employed in 1950.
-But there are a few photos of Tyfon 2- and 3-chimes in service.
-Erie-Lackawanna supposedly applied three-chime ChimeTones to their 800-series E8s.
+While no 5-note Chime-Tone horns were ever sold to railroads, confirmed with some Leslie sales reps who were employed in 1950, there are rumors that one was indeed produced.
+Its whereabounds is unknown today, probably scrapped.
+It is also known now that the standard horn mount on most locomotives can't provide sufficient air to properly blow a 5-note Chime-Tone anyway.
+However, there are photos of Tyfon 2- and 3-chimes in service on several railroads.
+Erie-Lackawanna supposedly applied three-chime ChimeTones to their 800-series E8s, for example.
 The B&O also used some of these.
 For instance, FA1 #806 had an A-125-3.
 The PRR was also a user of 3-note ChimeTones on some of both their Baldwin and EMD passenger units.

 Below are designations of the known Chime-Tone configurations.
 Not shown is that any of these designations can end in "-A", meaning an "alternate mounting" configuration.
 Following are some rare drawings provided courtesy Bruce Feld, used with permission.
-He received these drawings, along with a personalized letter, as a courtesy from Mr. John Leslie.
+He received these drawings, along with a personalized letter, as a courtesy from Mr. John Leslie before he passed away.

 Designation Notes Played Bells Used